armory/documentation/_spinnaker/terraform_integration.md

 }
 ```

 In the mandatory `artifacts` field, you must have exactly one `git/repo` artifact.
-You may optionally have additional artifacts; these will be used as `-var-file` parameters.
+You may, optionally, have additional artifacts; these are used as `-var-file` parameters.
 In the optional `backendArtifact` field, you may specify a backend configuration.

-This stage definition will do the following:
+This stage definition performs the following actions:

-* Perform a `git clone` on the provided `git/repo`, and operate in the provided `dir` (in this case, `/`) in the given repository
+* Performs a `git clone` on the provided `git/repo`, and operate in the provided `dir` (in this case, `/`) in the given repository.
-* Perform a `terraform init`.
-If your stage has the optional `backendArtifact` field, Spinnaker will download that artifact (using the corresponding Spinnaker artifact provider and artifactAccount) and use it using `-backend-config`
+* Performs a `terraform init`.
+If your stage has the optional `backendArtifact` field, Spinnaker downloads that artifact (using the corresponding Spinnaker artifact provider and artifactAccount) and use it using `-backend-config`.
-* Download all other (non-`git/repo`) artifacts referenced in the `artifact` array using their corresponding artifact providers and accounts.
+* Downloads all other (non-`git/repo`) artifacts referenced in the `artifact` array using their corresponding artifact providers and accounts.
-* Perform the provided action (in this case, `plan`) in the provided directory.
-If you have downloaded other artifacts, they will be appended to the command with `-var-file`
+* Performs the specified action (in this case, `plan`) in the provided directory.
+If downloaded other artifacts, they are appended to the command with `-var-file`.

-So the above example will essentially perform these two commands:
+Put simply, the example JSON performs these two commands:

 * `terraform init -backend-config=backend.tf`
 * `terraform plan -var-file varfile.tfvars`

-(For the `backendArtifact` and other artifacts, you can replace `github/file` with some other artifact type; for example, if you're using the BitBucket artifact provider, specify `bitbucket/file` and the corresponding artifact account).
+For the `backendArtifact` and other artifacts, you can replace `github/file` with some other artifact type.
+For example, if you're using the BitBucket artifact provider, specify `bitbucket/file` and the corresponding artifact account.

 #### Github file artifacts url